Jake McCarthy Player Props: Diamondbacks vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Red Sox has a collective 8.5 K/9, which ranks 18th in MLB.

-- The Red Sox's 4.76 team ERA ranks 25th among all league pitching staffs.
+- The Red Sox's 4.69 team ERA ranks 24th among all MLB pitching staffs.

-- Red Sox pitchers combine to surrender the fourth-most home runs in baseball (72 total, 1.4 per game).
+- Red Sox pitchers combine to give up the fourth-most home runs in baseball (73 total, 1.4 per game).

-- The Red Sox are sending Whitlock (1-2) out for his fourth start of the season.
-He is 1-2 with a 6.19 ERA and 11 strikeouts through 16 2/3 innings pitched.
+- Houck makes the start for the Red Sox, his 10th of the season.
+He is 3-3 with a 4.99 ERA and 46 strikeouts through 48 2/3 innings pitched.

-- In his last appearance on Saturday, April 22, the right-hander tossed four innings against the Milwaukee Brewers, allowing five earned runs while surrendering eight hits.
+- In his last outing on Tuesday against the Los Angeles Angels, the righty went six innings, allowing one earned run while surrendering three hits.

-- The 26-year-old has put up an ERA of 6.19, with 6.2 strikeouts per nine innings, in three games this season.
-Opponents are batting .311 against him.
+- The 26-year-old has a 4.99 ERA and 8.5 strikeouts per nine innings in nine games this season, while allowing a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.